organisciak/dissertation/document/5_5_ams-study.md

  3. Adding additional redundant judges[^languageAMS];
  4. Testing an alternate interface that gives judges more guidance on what rating is appropriate.

-[^languageAMS]: Since this chapter involves volunteer contributions, contributors are not uniformly referred to as _workers_, as in the other chapters, except when discussing paid contributors.
+[^languageAMS]: Although organized similarly to paid workers, this chapter involves volunteer contributions.
+Therefore, contributors are not uniformly referred to as _workers_, as in the other chapters, except when discussing paid contributors.

 ## Normalizing for Grader-Specific Effects {#normalizing-workers}

-  > _RQ1_: Are intra-judge inconsistencies responsible for the lack of reciprocation in AMS similarity judgments?
+  > _RQ 2.4_: Are intra-judge inconsistencies responsible for the lack of reciprocation in AMS similarity judgments?

 The human judges are given a large amount of leeway regarding how they perform a task.
 We set out to see if this contributes to superficial variance, and whether correcting for it can address the poor reciprocation in AMS.